Hogestown Church honored with historical marker as community works to restore building

 “Me and my mom and my brother have been doing this whole church, and we’ve been doing the floors,” said Donna Crone, a 10-year-old from Mechanicsburg.
 “We’ve been painting.”

-Crowne is passionate about restoring the Hogetsown Church.
-Her mom Mary Dunacn of the Hogestown Heritage Committee has already redone the outside of the building, and is now fundraising to fix up the inside.
+Crowne is passionate about restoring the Hogestown Church.
+Her mom Mary Duncan, of the Hogestown Heritage Committee, has already redone the outside of the building and is now fundraising to fix up the inside.

-“It was turned a three bedroom house back in ’96 and now we need to open it back up to where it was a church,” said Duncan.
+“It was turned a three-bedroom house back in ’96 and now we need to open it back up to where it was a church,” Duncan said.

 The church served as a center for agriculture education from the late 1850s until 1996.